ByAUJay

 Final word

-7Block Labs has standardized these practices across EVM and permissioned stacks; if you’d like us to tailor the blueprint to your architecture and risk profile, we’re here to help.
+At 7Block Labs, we’ve established these practices as a standard for both EVM and permissioned stacks.
+If you’d like us to tweak the blueprint to match your unique architecture and risk profile, just give us a shout!
+We’re more than happy to help you out!

 References